 His advocacy before an appellate court resulted in the creation of the Baxter Rule.
 It is a legal doctrine called upon by Connecticut lawyers in nearly every multi-defendant medical malpractice action that goes to court.

-Most recently, Ernie co-founded the Connecticut Child Justice Foundation.
+Most recently, Ernie co-founded the Connecticut Child Justice Foundation (CCJF).
 The non-profit CCJF is committed to ensuring that educational rights are fully protected and enforced for children who are under the custody and/or care of the Connecticut Department of Children & Families (DCF).

 Ernie consistently obtains fair compensation for his clients’ losses in catastrophic cases of personal injury and medical malpractice.